Saturday July 31st 2021

 Our guest speaker Dr Norm Duke, a mangrove ecologist for more than 40 years, will deliver the inaugural mangrove festival address.
 He'll then be joined by ecologists and Coochiemudlo Island residents, Dr Mark Pillsworth and Ms Toni Cannard, for a Q&A session with the audience.

-Quandamooka Stories and Knowledge, Community Hall Grounds 2-3 pm
+Quandamooka Cultural Experience, Community Hall Grounds 2-3 pm

-will feature Quandamooka man, Matthew Burns who will share traditional stories and knowledge.
+will feature Quandamooka Indigenous Culture Program Manager, Matthew Burns who will share traditional stories and knowledge.

 'Vision through Mangroves' - Community Hall 9am-3.30 pm revisits Coochiemudlo artist Narelle Renn's very successful 2015 art exhibition.
 The Heritage Society with the assistance of Narelle and some of the owners of her art, have recreated and added to the works on display.